PPKovachev22/Viridis/README.md

 </div>

  ## 💻 About
-<p align="center" style="font-size: 16px;">This is our website about "Green Challenges," where you will learn about the problems in the environment and how to fix them.</p>
+<p align="center" style="font-size: 16px;">This is our website about "Green Challenges", where you will learn about the problems in the environment and how to fix them.</p>

 ## 🖊 Used code editor & collaborative service:
 <p align="left">